quixio/quix-docs/docs/get-started/welcome.md

 ---
-title: Quix Docs
+title: Welcome
 description: Welcome to the Quix Developer documentation.
 This documentation includes guides, tutorials, and API references for using Quix Cloud, Quix Streams, and Quix Bring Your Own Cluster (BYOC).
 ---

-# Quix docs
+# Quix developer docs

 <p style="font-size: 1rem;">Quix is a complete platform for building, deploying, and monitoring stream processing pipelines.</p>